Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps

 Corollary \ref{mthm:Expansora} improves the main result of \cite{CatsEnrich2012} and allows rewriting all the results from \cite{CatsEnrich2012}, which were only proved for $C^1$-expanding maps in circle.
 In this section we prove Corollaries \ref{mthm:Expansora} and \ref{mthm:estabilidade-estatistica}.

 \begin{proof}[Proof of Corollary \ref{mthm:Expansora}] The assumptions on $f$ ensure that all $f$-invariant probability measures $\mu$ are expanding.
-Moreover, by Proposition \ref{teorema:as-medidas-SRB-like-tem-pressao-nao-negativa} and Ruelle's Inequality we conclude that $P_{top}(f,\psi)=0$ and all weak-SRB-like probability measures are $\psi$-equilibrium states and satisfy Pesin's Entropy Formula.
+Moreover, by Proposition \ref{teorema:as-medidas-SRB-like-tem-pressao-nao-negativa} and Ruelle's Inequality, we conclude that $P_{top}(f,\psi)=0$ and all weak-SRB-like probability measures are $\psi$-equilibrium states satisfying Pesin's Entropy Formula.